adoerr/sulfur/README.md

 <br>

-'sulfur' is an experimental debugger
+`sulfur` is an experimental debugger

 <br>